Automatic Waterer for Chickens

 I. Harris Farms 6.2 Gallon Poultry Drinker

-After trying nearly every style of chicken waterer over the years, this one stands out as the most reliable and practical option I have used.
+After trying nearly every style of chicken waterer over the years, this one (check on Amazon) stands out as the most reliable and practical option I have used.
 It keeps the water clean, the tray is large and easy to rinse, and the float system prevents dirty water from being sucked back into the reservoir like traditional vacuum waterers do.
 It fills from the top, which saves a lot of time and frustration, especially in winter.
 It also works well with a heater base and stays functional even in freezing temperatures.

 The only real learning curve is making sure the float sits correctly and the base is tightened properly.
 Once assembled the right way, it runs smoothly and rarely needs to be taken apart.
 It cannot be hung by the handle, and the water level in the tray stays shallow, but it is more than enough for chickens.